 In 2019, 16% of U.S. students in grades 9-12 reported being cyberbullied.
+In 2024, this hasn’t changed much.
+In fact, a study by WHO has shown that one in six school-aged children experience cyberbullying.
 Many countries have cyberbullying laws in place.
 Others have laws that address issues that overlap with cyberbullying like defamation or insults.
 Parents need to know about the cyberbullying laws where they live to keep their children safe.

 Cyberbullying is what the name suggests; bullying in a digital environment using electronic devices such as cell phones and computers.
 Any number of platforms, including texting, online forums, and gaming live chat can be used to bully someone in a digital environment.

 This type of bullying is no different from bullying in general since it aims to embarrass or humiliate someone.
-Cyberbullying includes but isn’t limited to, posting content to hurt someone’s feelings, reputation, and mental health.
-Social media apps are the playground of cyber bullies.
+Cyberbullying includes but isn’t limited to, posting content and spreading rumors to hurt someone’s feelings, reputation, and mental health.
+Social media and instant messaging apps are the playground of cyberbullies.
 The anonymity that these platforms provide, makes them a perfectly safe space for cyberbullies, which is ironic.

-When we get into the details, we see that a few states have even addressed cyberbullying affecting school performance and have guidelines on how schools should deal with such events.
+When we get into the details, we see that only a few states have addressed cyberbullying affecting school performance and have guidelines on how schools should deal with such events.

 Should Cyberbullying be a Crime?